Bravely Default: Sequels

 Following the second game's release, Asano would partner with Square Enix producer Masashi Takahashi and the studio Acquire to develop a new traditional role-playing game that reconsidered their expectations after witnessing the reception to the Bravely series.
 This game, which would become Octopath Traveler, was announced in January 2017 and initially released worldwide for the Nintendo Switch in July 2018.

 A third entry in the Bravely series, Bravely Default II, was announced at The Game Awards 2019 exclusively for the Nintendo Switch.
 Two years prior to the game's announcement on Christmas Day 2017, character designer Akihiko Yoshida posted an image on Twitter of Edea holding a pair of Joy-Con controllers.
 Additionally after Octopath Traveler sold over 1 million copies, the occasion was celebrated with another illustration on Twitter, with the pose assumed by the eight party members strongly resembling Airy from the first game.
-Asano stated that the reason for the game's title, Bravely Default II, was due to his belief that Bravely Second did not live up to fans' expectations, and its critical and commercial under-performance made it difficult for the team to continue on the series.
+Upon being asked why the game was titled Bravely Default II despite being the third entry in the series, series producer Asano explained it was because he felt that Bravely Second, the actual second game in the series, had "parts that did not meet the expectations of fans."
+He initially felt it would be difficult to continue the Bravely series, but the success of the Japan-only mobile game Bravely Default: Fairy's Effect and Octopath Traveler inspired the development team to revisit the series and led to planning of another entry.
 Similar to how numbered sequels function in the Final Fantasy franchise, this new installment takes place in a new world separate from the previous games with a brand new cast of characters.
 The game was released worldwide on February 26, 2021.